Palm oil

 Palm olein

 The liquid fraction of palm oil, is the olein fraction.
-Palm olein is a very important oil for Sonneveld.
+Palm olein is very important for Sonneveld.
 This oil is in solution mainly used against carbonisation of baking tins.
 Unfortunately, palm olein still contains a few percent hard fraction.
 This causes that the oil at temperatures below 10°C is determined.
 That is why with release agents, mixtures from palm olein with, for example, rapeseed oil or sunflower oil are used.

 Sustainability